5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 4

-Q #4) Do your customers and suppliers (developers) buy-in the notion?
+#4) Do your customers and suppliers (developers) buy-in the notion

-Since we have discussed the role of top management and middle management, it is the time to highlight the importance of two other major stakeholders’ consent in moving to Agile i.e. customers and the software development, team.
+Since we have discussed the role of top management and middle management, it is time to highlight the importance of two other major stakeholders’ consent in moving to Agile i.e. customers and the software development team.

 Although customers are not directly executing any development process, they are not irrelevant in this decision at all.
 However, he needs to be in agreement with a couple of implications of using Agile.
-First, is not following the contract as Bible and the other is an Agile delivery approach.
+The first is not following the contract as the Bible and the other is an Agile delivery approach.

 Unless your customer is not too old-school or fundamentalist, he’ll hopefully not mind using Agile since he is the main person who was comparatively overlooked in other software development methodologies due to which Agile stepped in.
-He can not only witness the software developing but is also participating in the development as opposed to the plan based approach where he can validate the product according to the written plan after it has been developed.
+Not only can he witness the software developing but is also participating in the development as opposed to the plan based approach where he can validate the product according to the written plan after it has been developed.
 But make sure that in this collaborative development, he remains as active and focused as the development team.

 It varies from customer to customer.
-So, this has to be validated for every project.
-As you can see in figure 5, Agile has continuous ROI as opposed to the Waterfall where positive ROI received in the final stage.
+This has to be validated for every project.
+As you can see in figure 5, Agile has continuous ROI as opposed to the Waterfall where positive ROI is received in the final stage.

 Agile teams matter more than the development and testing teams in plan based processes.
 We have the concept of self-organizing teams who have to follow a high-level plan and requirements.
 Instead of being micro-managed, they have to get their act together to meet the targets.

-For this, they have to buy-in the Agile philosophy that gives them more ownership and responsibility than they conventionally expect.
-We found some of the teams sufficiently excited to adopt Agile while some had a cold response.
+To do this, they have to buy-in an Agile philosophy that gives them more ownership and responsibility than they conventionally expect.
+While we found some of the teams sufficiently excited to adopt Agile, others had a cold response.

-A natural inertia of existing process is fine but the teams should theoretically be convinced and committed to adopt Agile so that everyday challenges can be resolved relatively easily.
+The natural inertia of the existing process is fine, but the teams should theoretically be convinced and committed to adopt Agile so that everyday challenges can be resolved relatively easily.

 Agile and waterfall batch size effect